 Then we run.
 We hide.
 We cover our weakness and shame with the pretty clothes of success, knowledge, morality, and money.

-Yet God calls to us in the darkness of our hypocrisy, “Where are you?”
+Yet God calls to us in the darkness, “Where are you?”

 Where are you?